galaxyproject/SARS-CoV-2/cheminformatics/README.md

 ## Background

-The [Diamond Light Source's XChem team](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) recently completed [a successful fragment screen on the SARS-CoV-2 main protease (MPro)][1], which provided 55 fragment hits (which can be viewed nteractively [here](https://fragalysis.diamond.ac.uk/viewer/react/preview/target/Mpro) ).
+The [Diamond Light Source's XChem team](https://www.diamond.ac.uk/Instruments/Mx/Fragment-Screening.html) recently completed [a successful fragment screen on the SARS-CoV-2 main protease (MPro)][1], which provided 55 fragment hits (which can be viewed interactively [here](https://fragalysis.diamond.ac.uk/viewer/react/preview/target/Mpro) ).
 In an effort to identify candidate molecules for binding, [InformaticsMatters](http://informaticsmatters.com), the XChem group and the [European Galaxy team](https://galaxyproject.eu) have joined forces to construct and execute a Galaxy workflow for performing and evaluating molecular docking on a massive scale.

 <p align="center">
   <a href="https://usegalaxy.eu/u/sbray/v/mpro-x0072"><img src="./img/mpro-x0072.png" width= "40%" alt="Mpro-x0072 complex, visualized with the NGL viewer integrated into Galaxy." /></a>